Smart Contracts Industry Standard: Ethereum’s Role Today

 Though the development team considered GAS a noble idea, the truth is that it took away a significant portion of demand and power that could have helped to drive Ethereum to the next level.

-To reinvigorate its operations, Ethereum could consider doing away with GAS to clear away associated complexities and win more users.
-However, this would require major restructuring because the concept of GAS is entrenched deep into Ethereum and its supported coins.
+To reinvigorate, Ethereum could remove GAS to reduce complexities and attract users.
+However, as the smart contracts industry standard, this change would need major restructuring because GAS is deeply embedded in Ethereum and its coins.

 The Rise Of Better Platforms For Decentralized Applications